bclynch/pomb-old/README.md

 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
     - Need to add posts, description
     - Fix flickr banner algorithm.
 It sucks
 - Would be nice to have a trip page thats a little more static, but graphical.
-Shows all junctures, stats in some nice way.
+Show stats in some nice way (countries, distance, w/e)
-    - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)
 - Need banner img for timeline page
-    - couple stats (countries, distance, w/e)
-    - Dynamically populate sub nav and sections IF they have data
 - Place newsletter component around (blog posts, w/e)
+- Add trip description to trip modal
 - Need way to edit trips and junctures!
     - Probably just flesh out user dashboard a little with a btn to open up modal and edit
 - Add name of user with link on gallery modal